team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Coverage_depth_check.md

 The outputs of the above script will be located in the `results/qc_plots/depth` directory.
 The script will generate the following files:

 - `cov_stats_summary.tsv`: file containing the coverage depth statistics for each sample at 10X intervals from 11+(>10X) to 121+
-- `summary_cov_stats_ordered.png`: showing the coverage depth statistics for each sample sorted by mean coverage depth.
+- `summary_cov_stats_ordered.png`: Plot showing the coverage depth statistics for each sample with samples on the Y-axis and proportion of bases within the bait regions with X coverage at given coverage depth intervals, from 11+ to 121+ on the X-axis.
+Text on the plot indicates the highest interval of coverage depth at which the sample has at least 80% of the bases covered.

+Samples with at least 80% of the bases covered at 20X (21+ or above) passed the coverage depth QC and were considered for somatic variant calling.